 In terms of the location of uses, there was clear consensus that the boatyard would be best placed at the north of the site next to College Cruisers and that the public square should be in front of the church.
 There was some agreement that there should be at least some housing on the southern part of the site.
 The City Council would agree with this approach.

 There was divided opinion as to the preferred location of the community centre with suggestions evenly split between the Dawson Place end and the southern end of the site.
 The Jericho Wharf Trust feel strongly about it being located south of the square.
-This is one reason for this being its preferred location within the SPD.
+This is one reason for this being its preferred location within the draft SPD.

 There was generally agreement that the community centre should be larger than the current centre and multi-functional with small and large rooms capable of accommodating a wide range of activities.
 This opinion was also clear from other non-Council consultations referred to in Appendix 2 with which the City Council would agree.